hirrolot/datatype99/README.md

 }
 ```

 Now you cannot access the components `lhs, x, rhs` of `Node` when you match a leaf simply because they have not been brought into the scope.
+Note that `of` gives you pointers to variables such as `x`, `lhs`, and `rhs`, so that you can mutate them.
+As shown in the code above, to obtain a value rather than a pointer, just dereference it: `return *x;`.

 The last thing unmentioned is how you construct variants.
 Internally, Datatype99 generates `inline static` functions called _value constructors_; you can use them as follows: